bookshelfdave/riak-ocaml-client/README.md

 riak-ocaml-client
 =====

-© 2012 Dave Parfitt
+**© 2012 Dave Parfitt**

-riak-ocaml-client is a Riak 1.2 Protobuffs-only client.
+riak-ocaml-client is a Riak 1.2 Protobuffs-only client for OCaml 3.12.1.

 *This is a work in progress.
 I hope to have it finished up by the end of August 2012.*